denisyukphp/backoff/docs/index.md

 }
 ```

-By default max attempts of the retry tool is 5.
-To disable it, you need to set the largest number that supports PHP.
+To disable max attempts of the retry tool you need to set the largest number that supports PHP.